pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 ```

 However, in order to do this you must have access to that stack state, and usually only the parent
 has access.
-But often we would like to encpasulate the logic of dismissing a feature to be inside
+But often we would like to encapsulate the logic of dismissing a feature to be inside
 the child feature without needing explicit communication with the parent.

 SwiftUI provides a wonderful tool for allowing child _views_ to dismiss themselves from the parent,